matplotlib/matplotlib/doc/devel/MEP/MEP19.rst

 - It often fails for inexplicable reasons.

-- build or test products can only be saved from build off of branches on the main repo, not pull requsts, so it is often difficult to "post mortem" analyse what went wrong.
+- build or test products can only be saved from build off of branches on the main repo, not pull requests, so it is often difficult to "post mortem" analyse what went wrong.
 This is particularly frustrating when the failure can not be subsequently reproduced locally.